RILAB/bis101/lecture06.md

 - equal freq. in both sexes (or all hermaphrodites)
 - generations discrete and nonoverlapping (annual plant) (explain)

-#### Define variables (observed outcome of a system), parameters (things that define the model or system)
+### Define variables (observed outcome of a system), parameters (things that define the model or system)

-variables - X, Y, Z obs. freqs of 3 genotypes (AA, Aa, aa) in our population
+variables - X, Y, Z obs. freqs of 3 genotypes (AA, Aa, aa) in our sample

 parameter p = freq.
 A1 allele, q=freq.
 A2 allele = 1-p (why?)